cqlabio/cqlab-sdk/README.md

 ## CQL Library Fetch and Execution

-We'll use the example from the walkthrough to illustrate executing CQL.
 Execute CQL in just 3 lines of code.
+We'll use the example from the walkthrough to illustrate.

 ```js
 import { CQLab, MockPatient1 } from '@cqlab/sdk';